monali25t-sys/-Article-on-Digital-Strategy/README.md

 significantly improve advanced molecular design to speed up drug discovery for complex neurological conditions such as multiple sclerosis, Alzheimer’s, Parkinson’s and Lou Gehrig’s Disease.

+# Trend 2
+# Get To Know Me
+## Unlock unique consumers and unique opportunities

+The sets of technologies people use are now so integrated into their lives that they have become a part of their identities.

+Data captured in the digital and physical worlds, along with related data sets (e.g. demographics, sociographics), can converge to create a technology identity for an individual.
+Healthcare leaders can use people’s technology identities to create a new generation of offerings and experiences.
+The digital revolution introduced technology identities as part of an emerging feedback loop, one that first began to show potential via personalization efforts.
+Thanks to ecosystem connections, healthcare organizations are increasingly using these identities to deliver more personalized and individualized services.
+For instance, Kinsa’s connected thermometers let customers track their fevers via a smartphone app; Clorox paid to license the information, using it to direct ads to US ZIP codes where people had more fevers (and potentially more need for disinfecting wipes).
+No personally identifying information was ever shared.10 Now, in the post-digital era, organizations have greater opportunity to use technology identities and insights to shift from one-off transactions to ongoing customized relationships with individualized experiences.